Understanding the Color Theory in the Digital Era

 In some contexts, Blue can also be considered as a color that represents sadness and depression.

 The deep blue shade represents authority and can be misunderstood as an aloof and distant.

-In Branding: Blue is a highly popular color as it used to communicate trustworthiness and security.
+Blue is a highly popular color as it used to communicate trustworthiness and security.
 It is mostly in designing payment gateways and banking & financial websites.

 Green is the color of nature as it is the color of plant life and growth.
 One of the most visible color in the color wheel, Green leaps the heart to relax by slowing the production of stress hormones.
 Apart from alleviating stress, it sometimes also relates to mystery and folklore.

 Emerald can also represent a luxurious and upscale lifestyle.

 The Olive Green shade is the military classic and is also used for trek and safari.

 Brands or products that want to come across as “green” (in the sense of natural, healthy, sustainable, environmentally friendly, organic, etc.) often use nature-inspired colors like green and brown.

 There are people who specialize in studying things like color theory and the psychology or neuroscience of color.
 It is a complex subject that brings together art and science as one.
 This guide on color theory is only a scratch on such a huge surface but, we hope it helps you make more informed decisions in design.
 It is dynamic to watch the amazing effects of colors in designs.
 It has hugely affected our designs and it will definitely help you in growing your projects too.